Exploring patterns

 Image: Example of ABC pattern

-The use of the same three coloured blocks, arranged in a particular order, over and over and over again, creates a repeating pattern.
+The use of the same 3 coloured blocks, arranged in a particular order, over and over and over again, creates a repeating pattern.
 This is a three-part pattern as it has three parts that make up the pattern core (in this instance, a blue block, a red block and a yellow block).

 To be able to clearly describe this pattern with further precision, we need to have language to describe the composition of the 3-parts of the pattern core.